 Although we act largely in this textbook as data organizers by inventorying, categorizing, comparing, and contrasting existing knowledge, one might be legitimately concerned that our own perspectives, as US scholars, could bias our analysis.
 One could wonder whether thinking of African politics as someone else's politics does justice to the topic or reduces our understanding of it.
-To some extent, the extraneity of the topic is unavoidable and similar to what it would be for a textbook on European politics or, for that matter, on astronomy (although we at least go to Africa, whereas few astronomers go to space).
+To some extent, the extraneity of the topic is unavoidable and similar to what it would be for a textbook on European politics or, for that matter, on astronomy (although we at least spend time in Africa, whereas few astronomers ever go to space).
 There might be ways to study African politics that would be reductionist.
 If we were, for example, to impute all political patterns that are unusual to Western eyes to some forms of local "tradition" or "culture," we would cheat ourselves of decent knowledge and run the risk of being injurious to many Africans.
-Avoiding this trap is not as easily done as said, for there is no denying the exotic appeal Africa can exert on Western minds.
-Think of the stereotypical Maasai "warriors," polygamous customary chiefs, extravagant dictators, and other clichés from the "heart of darkness" (Conrad 1990 [1902]).
-Yet Africa can be an object of scholarly inquiry without resorting to these shortcuts.
+Yet Africa can be an object of scholarly inquiry without resorting to such shortcuts.
 We agree with the call of several scholars for considering the "banality" of African politics (e.g., Bayart 1993; Coulon 1997), although we do not want this to undermine any legitimate excitement that the study of the continent might trigger.
 In other words, Africans are very much the same as people anywhere else.
 They are born, most go to school, they work, they seek some degree of welfare, and they all eventually die.
 By the same token, African politics is also the same as politics anywhere else.
 Africans vote, compete for scarce resources, display political preferences, feel and express sentiments of national and regional allegiances, revolt, and so forth.
 It is important to ground our study of African politics in this understanding.
 It need not prevent us, however, from acknowledging that African lives are also different in many ways from those of people elsewhere.
 Once born, a greater proportion of Africans than people on any other continent never get a chance to live.
 Fewer also go to school.
 Many cannot find sufficient employment for survival.
 As a result, the welfare they long for often eludes them.
 And most of them die much earlier than people elsewhere.
 By the same token, African politics also differs from politics elsewhere.
 There are fewer democracies, more conflicts, and more coups; states are less functional, with greater reliance on primary commodity production; politics is more informal.
 These differences need not imply any intrinsic difference about people.
-We subscribe to this point of view and, when trying to explain any specific phenomenon, make similar assumptions about Africans as we would about people in the United States or elsewhere.
-We assume people are fairly rational, that they pursue some degree of self-interest, that they care about their families, that they seek security and predictability.
+We subscribe to this point of view and, when trying to explain any specific phenomenon, make similar assumptions about Africans as we would about people anywhere else.
+We assume that people are fairly rational, that they pursue some degree of self-interest, that they care about their families, that they seek security and predictability.
 In doing so, however, they face different sets of constraints and possibilities, different realms of the "politically thinkable" (Schatzberg 2001), than do people in the Western world.
 These differences, the origins of which we discuss, account in part for different politics.